 In the mid-1970’s Julie and I moved to the Boston area.
 I joined a small consulting firm focused on strategic planning and organizational work with the leaders of hospitals and health care systems.
 With the advent of career and family, my photography was primarily focus on the activities of our two children and family vacations.

 After thirty years as a consultant I retired and began spending most of my time at our second residence in Sandwich, New Hampshire.
 Once again, I rekindled my interest in photography.
 As with many people of my generation, I had to learn a new technology, the digital camera, and migrate to the new “darkroom,” the computer as image processor.

-My development as a photographer has benefitted enormously by the guidance, advice and encouragement of a small group of mentors with whom I have done workshops and tours, specifically Les Picker, Steve Simon and Bryan Peterson.
+My development as a photographer has benefitted enormously by the guidance, advice and encouragement of a small group of mentors with whom I have done workshops and tours, specifically Les Picker, Steve Simon, Bryan Peterson and Valerie Jardin.
 I have done multiple workshops and tours with each of them.
 You will find them referenced in the introductions to some of the World Travel portfolios.
-These gentlemen helped me develop a working technical proficiency and develop my “eye.”
+These photographers helped me develop a working technical proficiency and develop my “eye.”
 As important as these leaders have been to my development as a photographer, the other participants in their workshops have been instrumental in providing support, guidance and friendship.

 This website, like my photography, is a work in progress.
 The images shown will change over time as I pursue new photo adventures and continue to learn the art of creating visually compelling images that stir the imagination.